future-architect/vuls/README.md

         Send report via Slack
   -report-text
-        Write report to text files ($PWD/results/current) -use-unattended-upgrades
+        Write report to text files ($PWD/results/current) -ssh-external
+        Use external ssh command.
+Default: Use the Go native implementation -use-unattended-upgrades
         [Deprecated] For Ubuntu.
 Scan by unattended-upgrades or not (use apt-get upgrade --dry-run by default) -use-yum-plugin-security
         [Deprecated] For CentOS 5.
 Scan by yum-plugin-security or not (use yum check-update by default)

 ```

+## -ssh-external option

+Vuls supports different types of SSH.

+By Defaut, using a native Go implementation from crypto/ssh.
+This is useful in situations where you may not have access to traditional UNIX tools.

+To use external ssh command, specify this option.
+This is useful If you want to use ProxyCommand or chiper algorithm of SSH that is not supported by native go implementation.

 ## -ask-key-password option